Pros & Cons of TSP Annuity

-As such, the TSP offers participants the option mitigate that fear by purchasing a Single Premium Immediate Annuity (or SPIA) from MetLife with all, or part, of their TSP balance in order to create income for life, a supplemental personal pension.
+As such, the TSP offers participants the option to purchase a Single Premium Immediate Annuity (or SPIA) from MetLife with all, or part, of their TSP balance in order to create income for life, a supplemental personal pension.
 The TSP annuity converts a lump sum contribution (single premium) into a series of payments that start immediately (annuitization).

-The SPIA model has not changed in generations, payments can never be outlived by the owner (annuitant) - regardless of market conditions, interest rate environments, or how long you live - but you are forced to irrevocably forfeit 100% of your contributions to the SPIA.
-This rigidly inflexible approach is what most people think of when they hear the word ‘annuity’.
-While people love having access to stress-free guaranteed income for life, people don’t like completely surrendering access to their hard-earned money to get it.
+The SPIA model has not changed in generations, payments can never be outlived by the owner (the annuitant) – regardless of market conditions, interest rate environments, or how long you live – but you are forced to irrevocably forfeit 100% of your contributions to the SPIA.
+This rigidly inflexible approach is what most people think of when we hear the word ‘annuity’.
+Now while people love stress-free guaranteed income, people don’t like completely surrendering access to their hard-earned money.

-While you lose most control in a SPIA, you do initially get to elect from a menu of payout methods.
-Married TSP participants have 17 different combinations of payout options within the TSP Annuity (such as Level payments, Increasing payments, single-life, joint-life, period certain – learn more here).
+While you lose most control in a SPIA, you do initially get to elect from a menu of payout methods though.
+Married TSP participants have 17 different combinations of payout options within the TSP Annuity (such as Level, Increasing, single-life, joint-life, period certain – learn more here).

-1. The biggest monthly payment option comes from electing a “Single Life Only” payout – meaning MetLife only needs to pay you as long as you are alive and gets to keep anything left over when you pass (shock-face emoji)
+1. The TSP annuity’s biggest monthly payment option comes from electing a “Single Life Only” payout – meaning MetLife only needs to pay you as long as you are alive and then gets to keep anything left over when you pass.
+Period.

 a.
 For those without spouses or dependents, this may be a great way to maximize income for yourself because the payouts are the largest

-2. All of the other options obligate MetLife to make more payments to your loved ones if you were to pass early so in turn MetLife permanently reduces the monthly benefit you receive while alive
+2. All of the other options that obligate MetLife to make more payments to your loved ones if you were to pass early will permanently reduce the monthly benefit you receive while you are alive

 3. Most importantly you must be sure to choose wisely, for in the TSP Annuity – your initial election is finaaaaaaal and irrevocaaaaaaaaaable (Ghoulish Halloween laugh echoes)